Project-Sundial/.github/profile/README.md

 ## Overview

-Sundial is a self-hosted, open-source cron job monitoring and management system that users can operate across one or multiple nodes.
+Sundial is a self-hosted, open-source cron job monitoring and management service that users can operate across one or multiple nodes.

 Designed primarily for individuals and small to medium teams, it provides a readily deployable option to set up, modify, and monitor cron jobs.